 Binoculars and Rangefinders

 You will want binoculars that are lightweight; 10×40 or 12×50 work well for the country we hunt.
 We also recommend the Crooked Horn Bino-System or something similar as a carrying strap.
-It holds the binoculars close to the body, and putting this shoulder strap on under a coat keeps your binoculars dry and clean.
-It’s also nice to have them covered from snow and debris.
+Or look for our favorite Badlands bino/rangefinder harness, called the BINO XR X Case (www.badlandsgear.com) It is so nice to have to protect your gear from snow and debris while having it strapped into a quiet easily accessible case.

 Climate, Altitude, & Hydration